An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: On the role of discrete symmetries in ferromagnets and antiferromagnets

-What discriminates a ferromagnet from an anti-ferromagnet then?
+What discriminates a ferromagnet from an antiferromagnet then?
 The difference between the two systems lies in the behavior of the {\it magnetization}.
 First of all, for a ferromagnet, the magnetization changes sign under time reversal or, equivalently, under $\mathcal{R}_\pi$.
-For an anti-ferromagnet, instead, it does not.
-Moreover, the background value of the magnetization of a ferromagnet is non-zero, while it vanishes for an anti-ferromagnet.
+For an antiferromagnet, instead, it does not.
+Moreover, the background value of the magnetization of a ferromagnet is non-zero, while it vanishes for an antiferromagnet.

-Starting from the above low energy EFT, the magnetization is simply found as the temporal component of the Noether current associated to the original ${\rm SO}(3)$ symmetry, i.e. the spin density.
-From Eq.~\eqref{eq:Lgeneral}, one gets,
+Starting from the above low energy EFT, the magnetization is simply found as the temporal component of the Noether current associated to the original ${\rm SO}(3)$ symmetry, i.e., the spin density.
+From Eq.~\eqref{eq:Lgeneral}, one gets

-Now it is clear that the only way that one has to reproduce the correct behavior of the magnetization described above must be if $c_1 = 0$ for ferromagnets, and $c_3 = 0$ for anti-ferromagnets, thus reducing the Lagrangian in Eq.~\eqref{eq:Lgeneral} to the known ones for these two systems.
+Now it is clear that the only way that one has to reproduce the correct behavior of the magnetization described above must be if $c_1 = 0$ for ferromagnets, and $c_3 = 0$ for antiferromagnets, thus reducing the Lagrangian in Eq.~\eqref{eq:Lgeneral} to the known ones for these two systems.

 In light of the discussion above, we stress what we believe is an important conceptual point.
-The conditions $c_1 = 0$ or $c_3 = 0$ do not follow from different symmetry breaking patterns distinguishing ferromagnets from anti-ferromagnets.
+The conditions $c_1 = 0$ or $c_3 = 0$ do not follow from different symmetry breaking patterns distinguishing ferromagnets from antiferromagnets.
 At low energies they have the same symmetry breaking pattern.
 What is happening here is different.
 The magnetization in Eq.~\eqref{eq:sgeneral}, which is a long distance observable, is an output of our EFT, not an input.
-By comparing the behavior of $\bm s$ under time reversal to that obtained from the microscopic theory of ferromagnets and anti-ferromagnets we are rather performing a {\it matching} procedure which determines the values of the effective coefficients, as per usual.
-Alternatively, if we would have included the single-time derivative term in the Lagrangian for anti-ferromagnets we would have arrived at the conclusion that they have a non-zero background magnetization, which is at odds with experiment.
+By comparing the behavior of $\bm s$ under time reversal to that obtained from the microscopic theory of ferromagnets and antiferromagnets, we are rather performing a {\it matching} procedure which determines the values of the effective coefficients, as per usual.
+Alternatively, if we would have included the single-time derivative term in the Lagrangian for antiferromagnets, we would have arrived at the conclusion that they have a non-zero background magnetization, which is at odds with experiment.